Friday common lunches with an extra space for you

 Sarah Mittermaier, Communications Assistant at Prevention Institute, provides communications support to Prevention Institute and Strategic Alliance.
 Prior to joining Prevention Institute in 2012, she worked as a Communications Assistant at the Wisconsin Department of Health Services, supporting the Communities Putting Prevention to Work, Farm to School, Active Schools and Active Early initiatives.
 She has also assisted in the development of a range of environmental education materials for early childhood and K-12 settings.
 Sarah earned her BA in Journalism and History from the University of Wisconsin.

 Casey Tran, Program Assistant at Prevention Institute, supports projects that prevent injury and trauma.
 Prior to joining Prevention Institute in 2013, she was a communications intern with Grassroots Change, which empowers grassroots leaders to build and sustain public health movements at the local, state and national levels.
 She is a proud graduate of The Greenlining Institute's Leadership Academy, where she worked on an online campaign for ballot initiative reform in California.
-Casey's bachelor degree is in Ethnic Studies is from UC Berkeley.
+Casey's bachelors degree is in Ethnic Studies is from UC Berkeley.